Rowena McBeath, M.D., Ph.D.

 Overview: Research and Medical Interests

 While Dr. McBeath is an empathetic, patient oriented clinician who treats hands, wrists, arms, and elbows, she also has a passion for research.
 Specifically, Dr. McBeath's research to date has focused on connective tissue differentiation with the goal of finding applications to hand surgery.
-She has shared her findings through multiple scientific publications and academic presentations.
-Dr. McBeath will continue her research as she begins her practice at Philadelphia Hand to Shoulder Center, specializing in upper extremity surgery including arthroscopy, arthroplasty, tendon transfers and repairs, fracture fixation, joint replacement, replantation and trauma.
-Like her partners at The Hand Center, Dr. McBeath has a strong commitment to excellence and is looking forward to treating her patients with personable and respectful care.
+Dr. McBeath has shared her research findings through multiple scientific publications and academic presentations.
+She is the recipient of the NIH GEMSTAR and NIA Beeson Scholar Awards.
+Dr. McBeath continues her basic science research concurrently with her clinical practice at the Philadelphia Hand to Shoulder Center, specializing in upper extremity surgery including arthroscopy, arthroplasty, tendon transfers and repairs, fracture fixation, joint replacement, replantation and trauma.
+Like her partners at The Hand Center, Dr. McBeath has a strong commitment to excellence and treating her patients with personable and respectful care.